 Cozying up around a wood stove instantly warms you on a chilly day.
 Whether you use it as your main source of heat in a small home or as supplemental or emergency heat, your wood stove can kick out plenty of warmth with the right wood.
 The type of wood you put into it affects how efficiently the stove works and how much heat you get.
 Softwoods such as cedar work in your wood stove, but mixing them with hardwood helps you maximize the results.

-Cedar is a softwood high in natural resin.
-Resin is tree sap that collects in wood pockets or pores.
-Because resin is highly flammable, resin-rich wood burns hot and sometimes explodes into sparks or burning wood pieces.
-Cedar is an open-pore wood compared to oak or other hardwoods, so it throws out high flames for a short period of time and dies down quickly with minimal coaling properties.
-This means that cedar is not a valuable heat-producing wood, but is good for starting a fire.
+Cedar is a softwood that is high in natural resin, which is the tree sap that collects in wood pockets or pores.
+Because resin is highly flammable, resin-rich wood burns hot and sometimes explodes into sparks or burning wood pieces, which isn't ideal for a wood stove inside your home.

 Cedar fires deposit small amounts of resin in chimneys as they burn.
-These deposits are flammable and must be regularly cleaned from the chimney.
+These deposits are flammable and must be cleaned from the chimney.
 Wood stoves burning with cedar are more hazardous due to excessive heat and sparking.
 Keep combustible household furnishings away from the stove.
 Place a multipurpose fire extinguisher near the wood stove for emergency use.